tricktron/frege-vscode/README.md

 #### Prerequisities

-- Gradle
+- Gradle and Gradle wrapper.
+Run `gradle wrapper` in the Frege root project dir.
 - A Frege project setup with [Frege Gradle Plugin](https://github.com/tricktron/frege-gradle-plugin) >= 1.3.0.
+See [examples](./examples).

 If a Frege file contains a `main` function, then a code lens with `Run` appears.
 If you click on it, then the `main` function is executed.